 - Disaster recovery: When you use the cloud, you no longer have to pay for on-site or off-site back-up systems in case of a disaster occurring.
 With a cloud-based system, there are numerous redundancies built into the system, so that if there are any problems with one server – others automatically take up the slack, keeping your business online and making money.
 Not only this, but if you have a disaster at your building, which completely destroys your physical assets, all of your data is safely stored on the cloud and ready for instant downloading.

 - Cost efficient: Not having to purchase in-house servers, maintain and upgrade them is a huge saving for any business.
-You not only save money by not purchasing hardware, but you also save by not buying and licencing software that you might only use intermittently, because you can access whatever software you need in the cloud and only pay for what you use.
+You not only save money by not purchasing hardware, but by working with hosted PBX providers, you also save by not buying and licencing software that you might only use intermittently, because you can access whatever software you need in the cloud and only pay for what you use.

 - Generate revenue: With a cloud based phone system, you can easily compete with the biggest international companies on the same level.
 This is firstly, because of the cost savings you will make, so you can refocus this money into other growth areas of your business.
 Second, your sales teams can work much more efficiently, generating more revenue with increased sales.